 Fitting Around Stairs

-To fit laminate around the bottom of staircases, you can use the same technique as fitting around door frames.
+For a fit laminate around the bottom of staircases, you can use the same technique as fitting around door frames.

 Trim the bottom of the staircase to allow the laminate to slide underneath.
 Measure and cut the plank, leaving a small expansion gap, then slide it into place and use a tapping block for a snug, professional finish.